12 Family-Friendly Recipes to Cook Together

 - Take your kids to the grocery store.

-This helps children learn about recognizing and selecting ingredients and the cost of food, exposes them to scents and tastes, and helps inspire them to explore new flavours.
+This helps children learn about recognizing and selecting ingredients, the cost of food, exposes them to scents and tastes, and helps inspire them to explore new flavours.
 You could ask them to pick one new ingredient each trip, or give them a budget challenge and ask them to buy ingredients for an entire meal within certain monetary limits.

 - Offer choices when applicable.

 You’re not running a restaurant.
 Sometimes the food on the table is going to be the only option and your kids will just have to eat it, even if it’s not their favourite.
-However, there may be opportunities where you can offer children some choices and options to help them enjoy their meal more.
+However, there may be opportunities where you can offer children some choices and options to help them enjoy their meals more.
 Many of the recipes we’ve included below can be customized with additions or toppings like burgers, chili, pizza and tacos.
 So if you’re child doesn’t like raw onions, he or she can have sliced tomatoes or pickles on the burger instead, or choose salsa over guacamole for chili or tacos.
 These little things may help them feel more satisfied with the meal and cut down on fights and tantrums.

 - Remember to enjoy the process!